python/devguide/parser.rst

 .. note::
-    Tokenizer errors are normally reported by raising exceptions but some special tokenizer errors such as unclosed parenthesis will be reported only after themselves parser finishes without returning anything.
+    Tokenizer errors are normally reported by raising exceptions but some special tokenizer errors such as unclosed parenthesis will be reported only after the parser finishes without returning anything.

 How Syntax errors are reported